Teen Travel Network

 For Arts & Letters Fellows, your final project will take the form of a creative project where you’ll be inspired to create something meaningful, be it a story, a photo essay or a video.

-FINAL PROJECTS ARE DUE TO THE FELLOWSHIP COMMITTEE FOR REVIEW ANYTIME AFTER YOU RETURN HOME FROM PROGRAM, BUT NO LATER THAN SEPTEMBER 15, 2023.
+FINAL PROJECTS ARE DUE TO THE FELLOWSHIP COMMITTEE FOR REVIEW ANYTIME AFTER YOU RETURN HOME FROM PROGRAM, BUT NO LATER THAN SEPTEMBER 15, 2024.

-Your Fellowship final project will be reviewed and scored by no later than December 15, 2023.
+Your Fellowship final project will be reviewed and scored by no later than January 15, 2025.

 After that time, if you have been determined by our Fellowship Committee to have successfully completed all requirements within your final project, you’ll be named an Arts & Letters Fellow or Honors Fellow in good standing, and receive all the awards and merits listed below for your achievements!